sillytsundere/browser-text/README.md

 ## Installation

 To run this application locally, first download the repository and open in your preferred code editor.
 Run `npm install` to download the necessary npm package dependencies, found in the package.json.
-This script command also navigates into the client file and runs install; this script can be seen in the package.json file.
-The necessary dependencies can be found listed in the package.json files.
+The necessary dependencies can be found listed in the package.json.
 Finally, start the application by running the command `npm run start`.
-In your browser navigate to the url of the application (http//:localhost:3001) to begin using it.

 ## Usage